zackchan227/FlappyHuy/README.md

 The file FlappyHuy.unitypackage include sources codes, images, sounds

+To use it:

-To use it, run Unity Application -> create a New Project -> left-click Assets -> Import package -> Custom package -> Choose your path
+Run Unity Application -> Create a New Project -> Left-click Assets -> Import package -> Custom package -> Choose your path

 All done.